terramate-io/terramate/docs/config.md

 # Stack Configuration

+Before talking about stack specific configuration, lets define what is a Terramate stack:

-Any dir that has no child dirs (a leaf in the project hierarchy) and has a valid terramate configuration file is considered a stack.
+* A dir that has no child dirs (a leaf in the file system tree)
+* Has a valid terramate configuration file (**terramate.tm.hcl**)
+* The terramate configuration file has a `stack {}` block on it

 Stacks have configurations that are particular to them, like these: